 Nordic skates make the portages easy – no unlacing and changing shoes between each of the fourteen lakes.
 All you have to do is clip in and out of your skates.

 The trails are well marked, and if you have the map handy, you can make a pretty good guess as to where you will find the next trailhead.
 A couple of times we had to skate around for a bit to find the trail, but even that was enjoyable.

 At every lake the ice was slightly different.
 On this lake, the crust formed an interesting pattern but wasn’t thick enough to interfere with skating.
 Perfect!

 And of course, an opportunity for a group shot.

 Photographer down.
 I’m fine on skates, but walking on ice when trying to get back for a timed photo… not my strength. 🙂

-Near the end of the loop we came to this little slough that wound through the marsh and was a lot of fun to skate.
+Near the end of the loop, we came to this little slough that winded through the marsh and was a lot of fun to skate.

 A beautiful evening to end a great afternoon of skating.

 Unlike flying, Atlee loves anything to do with being outside; she was happy or sleeping throughout the entire day.